CiscoTestAutomation/unicon.plugins/docs/user_guide/services/generic_services.rst

 ===============   =======================     ========================================
 reload_command    str                         reload command to be issued on device.
-                                              default reload_command is "reload" dialog            Dialog                      additional dialogs/new dialogs which are not handled by default. timeout           int                         timeout value in sec, Default Value is 300 sec reload_creds      list or str ('default')     Credentials to use if device prompts for user/pw. prompt_recovery   bool (default False)        Enable/Disable prompt recovery feature
+                                              default reload_command is "reload" reply             Dialog                      additional dialogs/new dialogs which are not handled by default. timeout           int                         timeout value in sec, Default Value is 300 sec reload_creds      list or str ('default')     Credentials to use if device prompts for user/pw. prompt_recovery   bool (default False)        Enable/Disable prompt recovery feature